Bobby Woods, Who Killed A Toddler So Family Would Have More Room In Their Home, Sentenced To Life In Prison

 The jury, however, instead sided with the prosecution, and found Woods guilty of murder.
 He has been sentenced to life in prison without the possibility of parole.

 Billie Jean Cuttler was also implicated in this crime.
-As KTRE-TV reported in a companion piece, in June Cuttler took a plea deal that allowed her to plead guilty to second-degree felony conspiracy to commit murder; she had been facing charges of capital murder, like Woods.
+As KTRE-TV reported in a companion piece in June, Cuttler took a plea deal that allowed her to plead guilty to second-degree felony conspiracy to commit murder; she had been facing charges of capital murder, like Woods.
 With the plea deal, Cuttler avoided life in prison and instead was sentenced to 20 years behind bars.

 According to prosecutors, at various points during her case, she tried to pass herself off as mentally incompetent to stand trial, at one point being recorded laughing and saying, “I’ll play stupid.”